protectai/llm-guard/docs/input_scanners/anonymize.md

 ### ONNX

-The scanner can be optimized by converting the model to ONNX format.
-This can be done by setting the `use_onnx`.
+The scanner can run on ONNX Runtime, which provides a significant performance boost on CPU instances.
+It will fetch Laiyer's ONNX converted models from [Hugging Face Hub](https://huggingface.co/laiyer).

 Make sure to install the `onnxruntime` package: